CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Install-NetQ/Before-You-Install.md

 The **scale cluster** deployment supports large networks and offers the highest level of scalability, allowing you to adjust NetQ's network monitoring capacity by adding additional nodes to your cluster as your network expands.
 For example, you can deploy a three-node scale cluster that accommodates up to 1,000 switches.
 When you add more switches to your network, the extensible framework allows you to add two additional nodes that can accommodate a network of up to 2,000 switches.
 NVIDIA recommends this on-premises option for networks comprising 100 or more switches with 100 or more interfaces per switch.

 {{%notice note%}}
 Large networks have the potential to generate a large amount of data.
-Using the NetQ CLI is not recommended and {{<link title="Access Data with Cards/#table-settings" text="tabular data in the UI">}} is limited to 10,000 rows.
-If you want to review a large amount of data, NVIDIA recommends downloading and exporting the tabular data as a CSV or JSON file and analyze it in a spreadsheet program.
+For large networks, NVIDIA does not recommend using the NetQ CLI; additionally, {{<link title="Access Data with Cards/#table-settings" text="tabular data in the UI">}} is limited to 10,000 rows.
+If you need to review a large amount of data, NVIDIA recommends downloading and exporting the tabular data as a CSV or JSON file and analyzing it in a spreadsheet program.
 {{%/notice%}}
 ## Base Command Manager